Zimbabwe holds final rallies before historic election

 Past elections under Mugabe were marred by violence and intimidation against the opposition and by alleged vote-rigging.
 Foreign observers were shunned.

-Now dozens of foreign observers are spreading throughout the country, including teams from the United States, the European Union, the Commonwealth and the African Union.
+Now Mnangagwa, once Mugabe's enforcer, praises "this beautiful democratic process" and dozens of foreign observers have spread throughout the country, including teams from the United States, the European Union, the Commonwealth and the African Union.

 When asked whether Mnangagwa is better than Mugabe, Flake replied: "No comment.
 That's pretty low-bar."